Dangers of Finding Termites in Your South Florida Home

 Oddly, in the continental US, the overlap of these two subterranean termite species occurs only in South Florida, home to 6 million residents.
 Formosan termites can be traced all along the Florida coastlines and beyond, and the Asian subterranean termites continue to spread to new areas raising concern in the pest control industry.
 It is important to keep in mind how quickly termite species have been known to spread and move.

 By analyzing the geographic spread of subterranean termite specimens from 1990-2015, the UF study estimates that any home or structure within a 500-foot radius of a Formosan or Asian subterranean termite would be at risk for a termite infestation, and that is the minimum as cases have occurred from farther distances.

 Since 1990, these two types of termites have expanded their ranges considerably in Florida.
 Because of the distances these two types of termites fly and due to a rising increase in moving termite-infested material from one location to another, the UF Gator team said that as a result, “the number of infested structures has increased exponentially.”

 Another potential threat, according to the University of Florida study is that Formosan and Asian termites have been able to breed producing a stronger, super breed termite hybrid.
 Known by most as the “super termite” found only here in South Florida recently.

-Hulett Environmental Services; as we have been treating South Florida homes for termites for over 45 years and are a full service, fully licensed and certified family business.
-We offer a free home and landscape inspection with no obligation, and then customize a family and pet-friendly termite prevention and monitoring plan for your South Florida property.
+Hulett Environmental Services has been treating South Florida homes for termites for over 50 years and is a full-service, fully licensed, and certified family business.
+We offer a free home and landscape inspection with no obligation and then customize a family and pet-friendly termite prevention and monitoring plan for your South Florida property.